Get the facts about your Login.

 I’m deployed, and Webmail 2 is taking too long to load and operate.
 What can I do?

 You can use Webmail Lite.
 Webmail Lite may be a low-bandwidth version of the new portal email consumer.
 It retains all the functionality of Webmail 2 except for Calendar and IM.
 As a forward deployed user, Webmail Lite ought to be your default email shopper.
-If that’s not the case, there is a Webmail Lite link on the left aspect of the AKO home page, or you will access it by clicking the link below:
+If that’s not the case, there is a Webmail Lite link on the left aspect of the AKO home page:

 What are the new options of Webmail 2.0?